mmamontx/ja2-stracciatella-coop/README.md

 ## License

 All the changes of this particular project are released to the public domain.
+It uses and ships with [RakNet](https://github.com/facebookarchive/RakNet) (the license can be found under the link).
 For the rest, please refer to JA2-Stracciatella [license](https://github.com/ja2-stracciatella/ja2-stracciatella?tab=readme-ov-file#license).